Sarcopenia

 What is sarcopenia?

 Sarcopenia is age-related muscle loss that reduces muscle strength, muscle mass, and physical function.
-It can make everyday activities such as walking, climbing stairs, and getting out of a chair more difficult.
+It can make everyday activities such as walking, climbing stairs, carrying shopping, and getting out of a chair more difficult.

 What are the symptoms of sarcopenia?